MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-deep-learning.md

 ### Compute

-**Azure Batch AI**.
-Batch AI is used to run the style transfer algorithm.
+**[Azure Batch AI](/azure/batch-ai/)** is used to run the style transfer algorithm.
 Batch AI supports deep learning workloads by providing containerized environments that are pre-configured for deep learning frameworks, on GPU-enabled VMs.

 ### Storage

 **Blob Storage**.
-Blob storage is used to store all images (input images, style images, and output images) as well as all logs produced from Batch AI.
+[Blob storage](/azure/storage/blobs/storage-blobs-introduction) is used to store all images (input images, style images, and output images) as well as all logs produced from Batch AI.
 Blob storage integrates with Batch AI via [blobfuse](https://github.com/Azure/azure-storage-fuse), an open-source virtual filesystem that is backed by Blob storage.
 Blob storage is also very cost-effective for the performance that this workload requires.

 ### Trigger / Scheduling

-**Logic Apps**.
-Logic Apps is used to trigger the workflow.
+**Azure Logic Apps**.
+[Logic Apps](/azure/logic-apps/) is used to trigger the workflow.
 When the logic app detects that a blob has been added to the container, it triggers the Batch AI process.
 Using logic app is a great fit for this reference architecture because it is an easy way to detect change to blob storage and provides an easy process for changing the trigger.

 **Azure Container Instances**.
-Container Instances are used to run the Python scripts that create the AI Batch jobs.
+[Container Instances](/azure/container-instances/) are used to run the Python scripts that create the AI Batch jobs.
 Running these scripts inside a Docker container is a convenient way to run them on demand.
 For this architecture, we use Container Instances because there it has pre-built Logic Apps connector for it, which allows the logic app to trigger the AI Batch job.
 Container Instances is a convenient way to spin up stateless processes quickly.

-DockerHub.
+**DockerHub**.
 DockerHub is used to store the Docker image that Container Instances uses to execute the job creation process.
 DockerHub was chosen for this architecture because it is easy to use and is the default image repository for Docker users.
 Azure Container Registry can also be used for this architecture.

 ### Data Preparation

 This reference architecture uses video footage of an orangutan in a tree.
-You can download the footage from [here](https://happypathspublic.blob.core.windows.net/videos/) and process it for the workflow by following these steps:
+You can download the footage from [here](https://happypathspublic.blob.core.windows.net/videos/orangutan.mp4) and process it for the workflow by following these steps:

-1. Use AzCopy to download the video from the public blob.
+1. Use [AzCopy](/azure/storage/common/storage-use-azcopy-linux) to download the video from the public blob.
-2. Use FFmpeg to extract the audio file, so that the audio file can be stitched back into the output video later.
+2. Use [FFmpeg](https://www.ffmpeg.org/) to extract the audio file, so that the audio file can be stitched back into the output video later.
 3. Use FFmpeg to break the video into individual frames.
 The frames will be processed independently, in parallel.
 4. Use AzCopy to copy the individual frames into your blob container.
 At this stage, the video footage is in a form that can be used for style transfer.